A yoga retreat in Morocco is on many people’s list.

 Our excursion to the High Atlas Mountains involves an incredible walk, exploring a typical Berber village and having lunch with a view on North Africa’s highest mountain top, Toubkal.
 For many retreat participants, this day is one of the many highlights of the trip as the environment is so pure and different.

 If you would like to explore the country a bit more, I can set you up with professional travel agencies and drivers.
 Having lived in Morocco for all this time, I know who is reliable and professional, preventing you from ending up in any kind of tourist trap.

 If you have any further questions, please don’t hesitate asking.
 My pleasure to connect and help out where I can.

-Our next yoga retreat in Morocco is from March 21-28, in Marrakech.
+Our next yoga retreat in Morocco is in October, in Marrakech.
 For more Revealing Vajra Retreats, just check the calendar!